harsh-ps-2003/pikachu/README.md

 ### System Design

-Its not crash fault tolerant.

-The length of the successor/predecessor lists should be typically r=O(logN) but I have kept it a constant 3 because in a local setup, I am not going to spawn that many nodes!

-gRPC handoff -> rx_grpc -> forward_task -> tx_process -> rx_process -> storage
+> [!WARNING]
+> This implementation is **not crash fault tolerant**.
+Node failures can lead to data loss or network instability.

+#### Successor/Predecessor List Size

+The Chord protocol typically recommends successor/predecessor list sizes (`r`) on the order of O(log N), where N is the number of nodes.
+For simplicity in this local development setup, `r` is fixed to a small constant (e.g., 3), as a large number of nodes is not anticipated.

-1. Recursive Lookup
+#### Lookup Mechanism

-How It Works
+This implementation uses **Recursive Lookups** for finding the node responsible for a given key.

+**How it Works:**

-    The querying node sends the request to the closest preceding node (according to the finger table).
+1.  **Initiation:** The querying node identifies the closest preceding node to the target key ID in its finger table.
-    That node processes the request and forwards it to the next closest node.
+2.  **Forwarding:** It sends the lookup request to that node.
-    This process continues until the responsible node is found, which then returns the value.

-Advantages

-✅ Lower latency in ideal conditions:

-    Since nodes forward the request directly, the lookup can be faster in a low-latency network.
-    The request follows a single path through the network, reducing the number of back-and-forth messages.

-✅ Less burden on the querying node:

-    The node initiating the request does not need to track intermediate responses.
-    The lookup is handled by the network itself.

-Disadvantages

-❌ Higher risk of failure propagation:

-    If a node along the lookup path fails, the query may be lost.
-    There is no way for the initiating node to retry from the last known node unless redundancy is built in.

-❌ Potentially higher network congestion:

-    If nodes are overloaded, they might become bottlenecks when processing multiple lookup requests.
+3.  **Processing:** The receiving node checks if *it* is the successor.
+If not, it finds the closest preceding node in *its* finger table and forwards the request again.
+4.  **Repetition:** This forwarding continues hop-by-hop closer to the target ID.
+5.  **Resolution:** The node ultimately responsible for the key identifies itself and returns the resultback to the node that called it.
+6.  **Return Path:** Each node in the chain then receives this response and forwards it back up the call stack to the node that originally requested it from them.
+The response effectively retraces the request path in reverse.

 <!-- ### Something extra...

 This is a very close implementation of the infamous Chord DHT with a twist, I have made it BFT using SMPC protocol. -->

+### Things to Further think about...

+* Instead of hopping the response back, we should communicate directly.
+Using the DHT primarily to find the responsible node's address and then communicating directly is often more efficient than having the response hop back through the entire chain.
+* Need a careful review to ensure correctness under various conditions (e.g., joining an empty vs. populated network, concurrent joins).
+* Ensuring that key transfers during joins/stabilization are atomic or at least robust against failures is crucial for data consistency.
+If any node along the forwarding path fails, the lookup request can be lost.
+Without built-in retry mechanisms at each hop or by the originator, the request fails.
+* Intermediate nodes handle both their own load and forwarded requests, potentially creating bottlenecks.

 ### Reference